 More demand for furniture via e-commerce

-Over the past decade, plenty of furniture brands have set up e-commerce webshops, but the majority of them were designed to entice you to come into the brick and mortar showroom, rather make a direct purchase online.
+Over the past decade, plenty of furniture brands have set up e-commerce webshops, but the majority of them were designed to entice you to come into the brick and mortar showroom, rather than make a direct purchase online.
 But more and more customers are making the switch to shopping for furniture online as brands discover ways to showcase their furniture products in innovative and visually appealing settings using advanced technology such as ImageScripting, WebAR, and product configurators.
-Which brings us to our next big furniture trend for 2021…
+Which brings us to our next big furniture trend for 2023…

 Taking advantage of technology